domRiddle/ASF/Compatibility.md

 OpenVZ kernel is usually based on a very old Linux kernel version (2.6) which seems incompatible with latest .NET Core runtime.
 If you're trying to run ASF in such environment, you may encounter various lock-related issues, usually in form of process freeze.
 See related CoreCLR issue: https://github.com/dotnet/coreclr/issues/26873

 Our recommendation is to ditch OpenVZ in favour of much better virtualization solutions, such as KVM.
 The issue described here is indeed a .NET Core runtime bug that is supposed to be dealt with eventually, but with no indication of the actual timeframe.
-Until then, you can consider running `generic-netf` variant with `mono`.
+If you're unable to move to better virtualization solutions, you can consider running `generic-netf` ASF variant with `mono`.